RomainLanz/adonis-graphql/README.md

 ## Throw an error

-GraphQL handles differently errors.
+GraphQL handles errors by a different way.
 To provide a GraphQL Compliant error we recommend you to use the `GraphQLError` class.

 ```js
 // app/Resolvers/Hello.js